HOW TO COPE WITH POST LOCKDOWN EMOTIONS

 - Don’t jump ahead — Stay focused on the present, on what ‘is’ versus what ‘could be’.
 When we focus on future unknowns, we respond emotionally to those events as if they are happening now, and we bring all of the worries, fear, and anxiety associated with our present reality.
 Avoid the trap!

-If you find yourself struggling with fear and anxiety and don’t like how it makes you show up in your relationships with the people you care most about, I encourage you to reach out to my team here at The Marriage Place.
-Contact us today to learn how to free yourself from anxiety and reclaim your present.
+If you find yourself struggling with fear and anxiety and don’t like how it makes you show up in your relationships with the people you care most about, I encourage you to reach out to my team here at The Marriage Place and schedule a free Discovery Call to learn more.

 Watch my interview with sam on